WCPT/archived-website/README.md

 - Once you're ready to deploy the changes you've made to the website, commit your changes and push to the `main` branch.
 This will automatically trigger a build and automatically publish your changes once the build is complete.
 - You can view the deployment status on [netlify](https://app.netlify.com/sites/pasifika-teachers/overview).

+## Updating Graphql Schema
+You modify the graphql schema in [`gatsby-node.js`](./gatsby-node.js) under the exported function `createSchemaCustomization`.
+Things such as frontmatter to your markdown content can be modified here.